facundo-utrico/facundo-utrico/README.md

 -------------------------
 💻 I am a self taught Full Stack Developer
-📝 I have a strong interest in Web Development and Artificial Intelligence 🔭 Working as a freelancer on @Fiverr
+📝 I have a strong interest in Web Development and Artificial Intelligence 🔭 Working as a freelance on @Fiverr
 🌱 Currently learning MERN Stack
 🌟 Main languages: LUA, JavaScript, PHP
 🚩 Interested in Full Stack Web Development